Aesthetic emotions

 Aesthetic emotions are emotions that are felt during aesthetic activity or appreciation.
 These emotions may be of the everyday variety (such as fear, wonder or sympathy) or may be specific to aesthetic contexts.
 Examples of the latter include the sublime, the beautiful, and the kitsch.
 In each of these respects, the emotion usually constitutes only a part of the overall aesthetic experience, but may play a more or less definitive function for that state.

 Types

 Visual arts and film

 The relation between aesthetic emotions and other emotions is traditionally said to rely on the disinterestedness of the aesthetic experience (see Kant especially).
-Aesthetic emotions do not motivate practical behaviours in the way that other emotions do (such as fear motivating avoidance behaviours).
+Aesthetic emotions do not motivate practical behaviours in the way that other emotions do (such as how fear motivates avoidance behaviours).